News

 CBC Television's 'Living Vancouver' show came to the ANZA Club back in January 2008 and did a short (3:30 mins) documentary on the Slow Pitch Jam.
 (Thanks, CBC!)
 Click on the triangular 'start' icon to start the video.

-You can look at some great pictures taken by Colin Goldie at the Slowpitch Jam in January 2011 HERE.
+You can look at some great pictures taken by Colin Goldie of a Slowpitch Jam HERE.

 Comments from Workshop Participants